-As an influencer, you want to make a difference in people’s lives, yet competing demands and distractions too often leave you feeling disconnected from the work you love and the people you serve.
+As a compassionate leader, you want to make a difference in people’s lives, yet competing demands and distractions too often leave you feeling disconnected from the work you love and the people you serve.
 You’re not alone.

 One of the biggest challenges facing every professional, leader, entrepreneur, and global brand is understanding how to create and sustain positive social connections that drive individual and organizational growth and create a bigger positive impact in the world.
-The focus of my work is helping influencers lead with connection so they can make their greatest contribution.
+The focus of my work is helping compassionate leaders engage in a deep transformation process so they can make their greatest contribution.

 I’ve had the privilege of working with leading global brands, helping them to elevate performance by increasing connection and employee engagement.

 In 2013, I co-developed the MCORE assessment of core motivation.
 Based on 50 years of empirical research on SIMA® (System for Identifying Motivated Abilities), MCORE is a powerful assessment tool that combines stories and quantitative science to help people discover their unique motivations and gain a deeper sense of purpose and fulfillment in life and work.
 We’ve trained hundreds of facilitators to use MCORE in a coaching context, and helped numerous organizations in multiple industries improve teamwork and collaboration.

-I write about connection in work and life.
+I write about connection and growth in life and work.
 In other words, I write about how relationships can help you grow as a person and leader, and help your team become more engaged and effective.

 The central questions that drive my work are:

 • How do we develop positive relationships that create energy, meaning, and fulfillment in life and work?

-• How do we create cultures of connection in our organizations?
+• How do we create cultures of growth and connection in our organizations?

 • How do we discover what uniquely motivates us, and make our greatest contribution?